ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_IsInstanceAliveReader IsInstanceAliveReader IsInstanceAliveReader
-_IsInstanceAliveReader is a Reader for the IsInstanceAlive structure._
+IsInstanceAliveReader is a Reader for the IsInstanceAlive structure._

 #### Properties